Möbius plane: Axioms of a Möbius plane

 Four points $A,B,C,D$ are concyclic if there is a cycle $z$ with $A,B,C,D \in z$.

 One should not expect that the axioms above define the classical real Möbius plane.
-There are a lot of examples of axiomatic Möbius planes which are different from the classical one (see below).
-Similar to the minimal model of an affine plane one find the minimal model of a Möbius plane.
+There are many axiomatic Möbius planes which are different from the classical one (see below).
+Similar to the minimal model of an affine plane is the "minimal model" of a Möbius plane.
 It consists of $5$ points: